-Theory of Desired Indicator Activities 2019 Change area change/outcome 2018 (who?
-What?
-How?)
-Communication CELEP members and partners' capacities to lobby for pastoralism in Eastern Africa are increased and they share a common vision Visitors of the CELEP website (number).
-Number of communications sent through the google group.
-Number of new google group members Number of papers Facilitating communication through the google group • Paper on education on the move Management on pastoral "development" in Eastern Africa published Number of new uploads on the website.
-Number of visitors of the knowledge repository Number of CELEP facilitated participants to international conferences.
-Paper on education on the move Short video on the value of pastoralism in support of the campaign on mobile pastoralism Regularly update Focus on Ethiopia on the website Workshop on the IGAD transhumance protocol: workshop and report on its' domestication Baseline study on pastoralist policies in East Africa (Uganda, Tanzania, Kenya and Ethiopia) and EU policies affecting pastoralism in East Africa.
-External evaluation CELEP: evaluating 10 years of policy influencing through CELEP.
-Theory of Change area Desired change Indicator Activities Lobby/advocacy the creation of an decision makers with EA Enabling policy pastoral CSO Throughout: influencing policies at the EU level, follow-up on post Cotonou agreement negotiations.
-10 years of CELEP: event at the European Parliament during the CELEP AGM.
-Organize one meeting at the EU delegation level per country for all CELEP members/partners active in the country Participation/collaboration in conferences: IUCN conference on pastoralism in Africa

-Positive answers on written 4th meeting of UN environment Assembly (UNEA
+Theory of Desired change/ Indicator Activities Change area outcome (who? what? how?) outcome (who? what? how?)
+CELEP members' and partners' capacities to lobby for pastoralism in Eastern Africa are increased and they share a common vision on pastoral "development" in Eastern Africa Indicator Visitors of the CELEP website (number) Number of communications sent through Google group Number of new Google group members Number of papers published Number of papers published Number of new uploads on the website Number of visitors of the knowledge repository Number of CELEP facilitated participants to international conferences Number of meetings of EU decision makers with EA pastoral CSO representatives Number of regulatory documents influenced in favour of EA pastoralism Reflection of positioning documents in regulations Facilitating communication through the Google group Paper on education on the move Short video on the value of pastoralism in support of the campaign on mobile pastoralism Regularly update Focus on Ethiopia on the website Workshop on the IGAD transhumance protocol: workshop and report on its domestication Baseline study on pastoralist policies in Eastern Africa (Uganda, Tanzania, Kenya and Ethiopia) and EU policies affecting pastoralism in Eastern Africa External evaluation CELEP: evaluating 10 years of policy influencing through CELEP In 2019: Throughout: influencing policies at EU level, follow-up on post-Cotonou agreement negotiations 10 years of CELEP: event at the European Parliament during CELEP AGM Organise one meeting at EU delegation level per country for all CELEP members/partners active in the country Participation/collaboration in conferences: (keyword search) Positive answers on written parliamentary actions IUCN conference on pastoralism in Africa 4th UN Environment Assembly (UNEA 4) side event World Bank Conference on Land and Poverty in Washington, USA - compiling papers online UN Decade of Family Farming meeting in Bilbao, Spain UN General Assembly 2019 Review paper and statement on pastoral mobility Future of pastoralism conference in Turkana County (organised by County Government and GIZ) Activities focusing on Ethiopia: Ethiopian Pastoralist Day coordinated by Pastoralist Forum Ethiopia (January) Conference on regional policies on pastoralism at EU (March) Briefing for Ethiopian parliamentarians before they leave for their constituencies 2019: FAO Committee on Agriculture: side event on IYRP/ mobility, October 2020 in Rome International Grasslands/Rangelands Congress (IGC/IRC), October 2020 in Nairobi

-parliamentary actions 4) side-event

-World Bank Conference on Land and Poverty in

-Washington, USA - compiling papers online

-World Decade of Family Farming launch in Bilbao,

-Spain

-UN General assembly 2019

-Review paper and statement on pastoral mobility

-Future of pastoralism conference in Turkana

-County (organized by the County government and

-GIZ)

-Activities focusing on Ethiopia: String in Partner list Days on addition has

-Ethiopian Pastoralist Day, coordination by Pactoralist Forum Ethiopia (January 2010)

-Pastoralist Forum Ethiopia (January 2019)

-Conference on regional policies on pastoralism at EU (March)

-Briefing for Ethiopian parliamentarians before

-they leave for their constituency

->2019

-FAO Committee on Agriculture: side event on

-IYRP/mobility, October 2020 in Rome

-International Rangelands Congress (IRC), Nairobi

-()